 - Review the Library Instructions located on WebStudy under Library Orientation 101.

 5. How much time do I need to allow for an article request or interlibrary loan?

 Please expect between three to five business days.
 This allows us to receive and process your request, send it out to other libraries, and time for us to receive the material back, and send it to you.

-Keep in mind that we or they may not process your request immediately if it is a weekend, late at night, vacation, a very busy time, or (rarely) the system is down.
+Keep in mind that we or the providing library may not process your request immediately if it is a weekend, late at night, vacation.
 We will try to keep you posted regarding the status of your requests.